-ORANGE KING Bell Pepper (OP) 90 days
+ORANGE KING Bell Pepper Seeds (OP) 90 days to orange

-BIG BERTHA Bell Pepper 72 days
+BIG BERTHA Bell Pepper Seeds 72 days

-RED BULL Bell Pepper 62 days
+RED BULL Bell Pepper Seeds 62 days

 Strong, disease resistant plants with especially leafy canopies produce good cover for their high yields of large, four-lobed crunchy bells with thick walls.
 Can be harvested when green, or wait until they're red for a sweeter flavor.

-CALIFORNIA WONDER Bell Pepper (OP) 75 days
+CALIFORNIA WONDER Bell Pepper Seeds (OP) 75 days

 Organically grown.
-A 1928 introduction, California Wonder has the largest fruit of any open-pollinated bell pepper, maturing to 5 inches long and nearly as wide.
+A 1928 introduction, California Wonder has the largest fruit of any open-pollinated bell pepper, maturing to 5 in. long and nearly as wide.
 Thick-walled and juicy, with a large cavity perfect for stuffing.
 Harvest when green, or wait until ripened to crimson red for a sweeter flavor.
-Sturdy, disease-resistant plants grow 28 to 30 inches tall, thriving in a wide range of climates.
+Sturdy, disease-resistant plants grow 28 to 30 in. tall, thriving in a wide range of climates.
 Packet is ¼ gram, about 40 seeds.

-LYNN'S HYBRID MIX Bell Pepper 65-70 days
+LYNN'S HYBRID MIX Bell Pepper Seeds 65-70 days

 A formula mix of large, tasty and colorful bell peppers in shades of red, yellow, lilac, green, orange and brown on disease resistant, easy to grow plants.